 There will be one problem set per week except on weeks with exams and the first week of courses.
-Assignments should be submitted on Canvas in pdf format.
+Assignments should be submitted on Crowdmark.
 It is recommended that you use LaTeX.

 The lowest homework grade will be dropped.
 However, late homework will not be accepted except in extreme circumstances.
 It is recommended that you submit a first draft in advance to avoid technical delays.